Van Williams: Bourbon Street Beat

 Williams guest starred on episodes of General Electric Theater, Lawman, and Colt .45.

 His big break came as co-star of the television series Bourbon Street Beat, which was set in New Orleans.
 The show aired during the 1959–1960 season; his co-stars were Andrew Duggan, Richard Long, and Arlene Howell.

 Williams appeared in Tall Story (1960), in which he stepped naked out of the men's locker room shower in front of Jane Fonda's character and comically said "If it is alright with you, it is alright with me".

 Surfside Six

 Bourbon Street Beat was axed after one season, but Williams' character, Kenny Madison, was recycled into the new Surfside 6 television series in the same time slot, with Miami Beach colleagues played by Troy Donahue, Lee Patterson, Diane McBain, and Margarita Sierra.
 Williams received second billing after Donahue.
 The series lasted until 1962.

 During the run of these series, Williams occasionally guest-starred on other Warners shows, such as Cheyenne, 77 Sunset Strip, and Hawaiian Eye.
-He appeared in a Warners anti-communist propaganda short Red Nightmare (1962).
+He appeared in a Warners anti-communist short, Red Nightmare (1962).
 Williams also starred in a World War II television pilot titled The Leathernecks that was shown as an episode of The Gallant Men.

-Williams had a supporting role in The Caretakers (1963).
+He had a supporting role in The Caretakers (1963).